Benvenuti a Roma!

 I didn’t take many photos but here is one from inside St. Peter’s Basilica!

 • CAUGHT THE SUNSET AT THE TOP OF THE SPANISH STEPS: I’m not going to lie … I love a good big city vantage point, especially at sunset.
 A few readers had mentioned one of the best places to catch the sunset is at the top of the Spanish Steps, but the trick is to climb the stairs on the Trinita dei Monti for an even better view!
-So,
+I took a few photos during my first trip in 2016 from this point and never edited them until now [because editing photos in Lightroom always intimidated me] but, I decided to tackle my fear and just give editing a go!
+Here is one of them:

 • MADE A WISH AT THE TREVI FOUNTAIN: The Trevi Fountain is arguably one of the most beautiful fountains in the world and one of the things you absolutely MUST see during your visit.
 I can promise you it is even more stunning in person.
 I suggest seeing it both during the day and at night because both experiences are quite different and don’t forget to make a wish!
 Toss the coin over your left shoulder with your back to the fountain to ensure your wish will come true.